 Due to the strict requirements for an OIC, not everyone who owes thousands of dollars to the IRS will qualify for the program.

 Your chances of achieving an Offer in Compromise increase tremendously if you have a certified tax relief company on your side.
-Tax experts have a skillful understanding of the IRS Fresh Start Program qualifications, and will not be bullied or tricked by the IRS into a less-than-optimal resolution.
+Tax experts have a skillful understanding of the IRS Fresh Start Program requirements, and will not be bullied or tricked by the IRS into a less-than-optimal resolution.

 Please refer to our “How to Avoid Tax Relief Scams” section to ensure that you stay away from fraudulent tax resolution companies in your search for professional tax relief representation.
 These companies will promise you an OIC without first analyzing your specific tax situation and preparing the necessary forms for the IRS.